Sodomy: Modern sodomy laws

 Laws criminalizing sodomy rarely spell out precise sexual acts, but are typically understood by courts to include any sexual act deemed to be unnatural or immoral.
 Sodomy typically includes anal sex, oral sex, and bestiality.
 In practice, sodomy laws have rarely been enforced against heterosexual couples, and have mostly been used to target homosexuals.

-As of June 2019, 69 countries as well as five sub-national jurisdictions have laws criminalizing homosexuality.
+As of February 2024, 66 countries as well as three sub-national jurisdictions have laws criminalizing homosexuality.
 In 2006 that number was 92.
-Among these 69 countries, 44 of them criminalize not only male homosexuality but also female homosexuality.
+Among these 66 countries, 44 of them criminalize not only male homosexuality but also female homosexuality.
 In 11 of them, homosexuality is punished with the death penalty.

 Abrahamic religions

-Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labeled as "sodomy" at various times), believing and teaching that such behaviors are forbidden because they're considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
+Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity.
+At various times, acts including autoeroticism, masturbation, oral sex, manual sex, non-penetrative and non-heterosexual sexual intercourse have been labeled as "sodomy", believing and teaching that such behaviors are forbidden because they are considered sinful, and further compared to or derived from the behavior of the alleged residents of Sodom and Gomorrah.
 However, the status of LGBT people in early Christianity and early Islam is debated.

 Judaism

 Classical Jewish texts are seen by many as not stressing the homosexual aspect of the attitude of the inhabitants of Sodom as much as their cruelty and lack of hospitality to the "stranger".
 The 13th-century Jewish scholar, Nachmanides, wrote: "According to our sages, they were notorious for every evil, but their fate was sealed for their persistence in not supporting the poor and the needy."
 His contemporary, Rabbenu Yonah, expresses the same view: "Scripture attributes their annihilation to their failure to practice tzedakah [charity or justice]."
 Prohibitions on same-sex activities among men (#157) and bestiality (#155–156) are among the 613 commandments as listed by Maimonides in the 12th century; however, their source in Leviticus 18 does not contain the word sodomy.
-The idea that homosexual intercourse was involved as at least a part of the evil of Sodom arises from the story in Genesis 19 (NIV):
+The idea that homosexual intercourse was involved as at least a part of the evil of Sodom arises from the story in Genesis 19 (KJV):

 The verb "know" is understood to be a euphemism for sex (see discussion in the section below), which some translations (e.g. the New International Version) make more explicit.